OutSystems/docs-product/src/managing-the-applications-lifecycle/monitor-and-troubleshoot/the-apdex-performance-score.md

 ## How an APDEX Score is Calculated

-Each time the end-user navigates to a page in your application, OutSystems checks how long the page took to load.
+Each time the end user navigates to a page in your application, OutSystems checks how long the page took to load.
 If the page loads in:

 * More than 8 seconds: it provides a poor user experience, because it's **slow**
 * 2–8 seconds: it provides a fair user experience, because it's **fairly slow**